nicohlr/ipychart/docs/docs/user_guide/usage.md

 }
 ```

-The datasets argument will hold your data, it **must be a list of dict, each dict containing at least a key called 'data'**.
+The value for `'datasets'` will hold your data, it **must be a list of dict, each dict containing at least a key named** `'data'`.
 It is a list because you can print more than one ensemble of data points in one chart.
 Each sub dict corresponds to an ensemble of data points, representing a dataset, and must also follow a specific structure.
 However, this structure may change according to the type of chart.

-Please refer to [the documentation of each chart type]() to have more detail about the dataset structure to adopt.
+Please refer to [the documentation of each chart type]() to have more details about the dataset structure to adopt.

-The labels argument **must be a list**.
+The value for `'labels'` **must be a list**.
 If only one dataset is passed (i.e. if len(data['datasets] is 1)), the labels list will represent the labels of each datapoint of the only dataset passed.
 However, if more than one dataset is passed, the label list will represent the labels of each dataset.

 ::: warning
 The data dict must have these two elements, otherwise you can expect dysfunction or unexpected behavior.
 :::

-## Kind
+### Kind

-The kind argument allows you to choose the type of chart you wants to draw.
+The `kind` argument allows you to choose the type of chart you wants to draw.
 It **must be a string**.
 You can choose a type of string in the following values :

 ``` py
 # Possible values for the kind argument